 MAINTAIN A ROUTINE WITH YOUR DOG, EVEN WHEN WORKING FROM HOME

 Your dog probably used to spend part of the day alone when you were at work.
 So don’t feel bad about leaving them alone in another room or in their crate if you need to focus for a while or jump on a conference call.
 They’re already used to this routine.

-Even on days when you don’t need your pet to be somewhere else so you can concentrate, it’s a very good idea to plan a few moments during the day when your pet will be on their own in another room.
+Even on days when you don’t need your pet to be somewhere else so you can concentrate, it’s a very good idea to plan a few moments during the day for your pet to be on their own in another room.
 We recommend you keep up this routine so your dog maintains their good habits and is comfortable being alone on a regular basis.
 This will make it a lot easier for your dog to adjust when you eventually go back to working away from home.
 Find out how to prepare your dog for the end of lockdown in our article on the subject.

 TAKE SMALL BREAKS WITH YOUR DOG